rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 </div>
 ```

-## Nested dialogs
+## Nested Dialogs

 Nesting `x-dialog` components directly in the DOM is **not supported** and results in **undefined behavior**.

-This limitation is intentional and is based on native HTML constraints:
+This limitation is intentional and follows native HTML constraints:

 * The `<dialog>` element does not define consistent behavior for nested dialogs
 * HTML forms cannot be safely nested